Brent Lee Metcalfe: Personal life

 Metcalfe is a native of New Zealand.
 He grew up a member of the LDS Church in a devout family, and served a mission for the LDS Church.
 His father was the managing director of the Temple Department for the LDS Church.

+Metcalfe worked for many years as a technical writer in the information technology and video games industries, and is credited on over sixty video game titles.

 Mark Hofmann murders

 After being fired from his job in security for the LDS Church for his writings, Metcalfe worked first for Steve Christensen and later for Mark Hofmann.
 According to Metcalfe, he had written a letter to LDS Church leader Gordon B. Hinckley, disputing the grounds for his termination.
 Hinckley never responded, but was shortly thereafter offered the job by Christensen, which Metcalfe felt was orchestrated by Hinckley.
-Metcalfe had become an ardent supporter of the counterfeited Salamander letter, and hired by Christensen to research the letter.
+Metcalfe had become an ardent supporter of the forged Salamander letter, and was hired by Christensen to research the letter.
 When it became rumored that Metcalfe had lost his belief in the historical claims of the LDS Church, Christensen terminated the project and fired Metcalfe.
-Metcalfe assisted Hofmann in leaking the existence of the letter to the press, contrary to the wishes of the LDS Church.
+Metcalfe then assisted Hofmann in leaking the existence of the letter to the press, contrary to the wishes of the LDS Church.

-As it began to be clearer that Hofmann was counterfeiting documents, Christensen and Kathy Sheets were murdered in an separate bombs created by Hofmann, and Hofmann himself was injured when a later bomb he created inadvertently exploded.
-Metcalfe and the police were afraid Metcalfe might be a future target he went into hiding.
+As it began to be clearer that Hofmann was counterfeiting documents, Christensen and Kathy Sheets were murdered by separate bombs created by Hofmann, and Hofmann himself was injured when a later bomb he created inadvertently exploded.
+As both Metcalfe and the police were afraid Metcalfe might be a future target, he went into hiding.
 Metcalfe became a suspect himself at one point in time.
 Metcalfe said of the time, "It was soul-crushing ...
 I felt like somehow I was responsible for what had happened.
 And I went through a very long phase of just wishing that I had never been born."